top of page

 demi-03.jpg

 Demi (31) currently works full time as a project manager and research coordinator in the field of public health, which is also her study background.
 Her biggest passion is travelling (60+ countries and counting).
 In addition, she dedicates quite some time to sports, with running being her favourite activity.
-She is planning to run a full marathon next year and really hopes to get a ticket for the Rotterdam marathon as her first marathon.
+She is planning to run a full marathon next year and really hopes to get a medal for the Rotterdam marathon.
 Besides travelling and running, she loves food!

-Demi is hearing impaired.
+Demi has a hearing impairment.
 She has been wearing hearing aids in both ears since she was 5 years old.
 Although the impairment is not immediately visible, there are small daily struggles and moments when she is reminded of her hearing impairment.

-The hearing aids do not automatically fix the hearing, it does not mean that once you wear them you can hear like a normal person.
-It takes a real effort to piece together the exact message that is being conveyed as well as to fill the gaps and it can take time for her to be able to properly respond.
+The hearing aids do not automatically fix the hearing.
+It does not mean that once you wear them you can hear like a normal person.
+It takes real effort to piece together the exact message that is being conveyed as well as to fill the gaps and it can take time for her to be able to properly respond.

-Demi also wishes people to understand that even though she is open about her hearing loss it does not always feel comfortable asking people to repeat themselves because she worries about bothering them, and slowing things down and so she does not want to interrupt or draw attention to herself.
+Demi also wishes people to understand that even though she is open about her hearing loss it does not always feel comfortable asking people to repeat themselves because she worries about interrupting them, slowing things down and or draw attention to herself.
 It’s a part of living with hearing loss that stays invisible to most people.

 What could be improved?
 More accessible communication would make a huge difference.
 Clear subtitles or general captioning of what is being said on displays, think of for example announcements in trains or stations.
 And in schools, workplaces, or larger rooms, using microphones should be standard.
 It’s much more effective than someone asking, “Can everyone hear me?” and assuming the answer is yes.

 People should know that although hearing loss shapes some parts of her life, it does not define who she is, there is so much more.
-Demi is a person with interests, strengths, and goals just like anyone else.
+She is a person with interests, ambitions and strengths like anyone else.

 demi-05.jpg